 How do I check in for my lessons?

 You will enter the facility and head to the locker room that takes you to the pool where swim lessons are held.
 You can ask the member services staff member where that is.
 Once you get through the locker room, you will look for the swim lesson signs where you will meet your instructor on the first night of lessons.
-Lessons will be at the same spot each week for the month.
+Lessons will be at the same spot each week for the semester (two-month period).

 What happens if my child is less advanced than the others in their class?